alexweininger/notes/C/exam3_review.md

 #### In-order

 In-order traversal visits the left child, the parent, and then the right child.
+Traversing a binary search tree with in-order traversal will always give sorted order.

 ![tree](2018-11-23-17-19-03.png)